 Transdev, the incumbent contractor, submitted a timely Intent to Protest on May 28, 2019 and will have ten (10) calendar days to file a formal Notice of Protest and provide a protest bond, which will cause the university president to consider continuing the award to Groome or ceasing the award process pending the outcome of the protest.
 UCF General Counsel can explain the ramifications of either decision.
 In the meantime, Procurement Services has continued to work with Groome Transportation to finalize the terms and conditions of a final Agreement in the event Transdev does not file a Notice of Protest.
-Transdev's "Notice" had not been received by UCF at the time of this submittal.
+Transdev's "Notice" had not been received by UCF and the deadline has passed.